The top-selling fruit and vegies of 2021

 While oranges had a large average retail price increase this year, their competitive relative pricing within the citrus category allowed them to re-enter the Top 20 at number 19.

-Herbs re-entered the Top 20 in 2021, as consumers sought to add flavour to home-cooked meals.
-The category recorded the largest increase in sales volume among the 2021 Top 20.
+Herbs re-entered the Top 20 as consumers sought to add flavour to home-cooked meals.
+In fact, the category recorded the largest increase in sales volume among the 2021 Top 20.